2016 Los Angeles Rams season: Week 15: at Seattle Seahawks

 Just three days after being named interim head coach, John Fassel led the Rams into their final road game of the season.
 The Rams offense continued to sputter under the direction of offensive coordinator Rob Boras, with only a Greg Zuerlein field goal late in the second quarter averting a shutout.
 Jared Goff completed 13 of 25 passes for 135 yards and was sacked four times.
 Early in the fourth quarter, Goff led the Rams on their best drive of the game, going from their own 20 in 12 plays before taking off on a 15-yard run down to the Seattle 2-yard line, where he was knocked out of bounds and out of the game on a hard hit by Seahawks cornerback Richard Sherman.
 Case Keenum relieved Goff at quarterback, but was ineffective and the Rams were held without a touchdown for the fourth time in the season.
 Linebacker Mark Barron and cornerback Mike Jordan both had seven tackles to lead the Rams defense.
 As this was an NFL Color Rush game, the Rams played in the all-white uniforms that constituted their primary uniform for the season, but with all-white socks.
 Additionally, Los Angeles switched to gray facemasks and went with white horns on their blue helmets for the first time since the 1972 NFL season.
+With the loss, the Rams fell to 4-10 (2-2 against the NFC West) and finished 3-5 on the road.